 But do you know who built it and why?
-Here are 4 facts about the spectacular site for you!
+Here are 4 facts about the Terracotta Warriors for you!

 The army was then buried along with Emperor Qin around 210 BC.
 It was supposed to be an afterlife army for the Emperor, as it was believed that objects like statues can be animated in the afterlife.
 The army was only discovered in 1974 by a farmer.

 The warriors are roughly six feet tall and weigh more than 400 pounds!
 The height of the clay figures vary depending on their ranks.
 Generals are the tallest.